Home

 This article has appeared in a couple magazines including the Arizona Hunting Tales, Winter 2000 issue.

 I have found that being successful with spot and stalk black bear hunting in Arizona depends mainly on locating a bear before the sun comes up.
 They turn nocturnal in the hot summer months and once the sun hits them, they are on the move and off to bed.
 Since I hadn't scouted the area ahead of time, my goal was to scan the 4 square mile area to just locate a bear.
 I would then have an idea of what to do for the evening hunt.
-Bears will usually come back to the same canyon or visit the same feeding grounds in the evening if food is plentiful.
+Bears will usually come back to the same canyon or visit the same feeding grounds in the evening if food is plentiful or if they are not pressured.

 I had reached my destination and began glassing the steep slopes with my tripod-mounted 15X60 binoculars.
 Not two minutes into glassing, I spotted the biggest bear of my career.
 He was a huge black bear with a golden back.
 With his coloration and size, it seemed to be the monster bruin that was missed 2 years earlier by another hunter.